Diana Quick: Career

 I think one has to try to be as accurate as possible.
 You have to wear the right clothes, and in my case I wore a white wig, because I'm playing her as a mature Queen rather than when she was a younger woman.
 So you try and get the externals as accurate as possible, but then I think it's like any acting challenge, you just try to play the situation as truthfully as you can.
 So you play the spirit of the thing rather than the documentary reality of it.

 Personal life

 Quick was married to Scottish actor Kenneth Cranham from 1974 until they divorced in 1978.
-From 1980 until 2008 her partner was English actor Bill Nighy with whom she worked in David Hare's A Map of the World at the National Theatre in 1982.
-They have one daughter, actress Mary Nighy.
+From 1982 until 2008 her partner was English actor Bill Nighy with whom she worked in David Hare's A Map of the World at the National Theatre in 1982.
+They have one daughter, actress Mary Nighy, born in 1984.

 Politics

 Quick was one of several celebrities who endorsed the successful parliamentary candidacy of the Green Party's Caroline Lucas at the 2015 general election.